rv-kip/express-redis-cache/README.md

     cache.route('home', ( 60 * 5 ));
     // cache will expire in 5 minutes

-If you don't define an expiration date but have set a default one in your constructor, this one will be used as the expiration date.
+If you don't define an expiration date in your route but have set a default one in your constructor, the latter will be used.
 If you want your cache entry not to expire even though you have set a default expiration date in your constructor, do like this:

     cache.route('my-page', cache.FOREVER);